Frederic-P/Image-manipulation-in-Numpy/readme.md

 - '**mirror_x**': Returns an image mirrored over the x axis.
 - '**rot_180**': Returns an image which has turned 180°.
 - '**rot_90**': Returns an image which has turned 90° clockwise.
-- '**rot_270**': Retuns an image which has turned 270° clockwise.
+- '**rot_270**': Returns an image which has turned 270° clockwise.

 The warp_functions.py module has one function which has to be called directly.
 This is the **sliding_puzzle_image_generator(matrix, rows, cols)** function.
 It generates the start of an old puzzle with n*m-1 tiles and one blacked out tile (https://en.wikipedia.org/wiki/Sliding_puzzle).
 This function takes three arguments:
-1) a 3D numpy-array of the image you want to shuffle
+1) a 3D Numpy-array of the image you want to shuffle
 2) rows (int): the amount of rows you want to see in your shuffled image
 3) cols (int): the amount of columns you want to see in your shuffled image